-The Lugoff and Elgin areas are the fastest growing part of Kershaw County due to their close proximity to NE Columbia.
+The Lugoff and Elgin areas are the fastest-growing part of Kershaw County due to their proximity to NE Columbia.
 The typical small southern lifestyle is still available here with the shopping convenience of a large city.
-Lugoff-Elgin boasts award winning schools with elementary, middle and high school education available.
-You’ll find tight knit communities from suburb type neighborhoods to rural farms in this area.
-Each community is unique in its own way with annual holiday events like the Elgin Catfish Stomp festival and the Lights of Lugoff Christmas Parade.
+Lugoff-Elgin boasts award-winning schools with elementary, middle, and high school education available.
+You’ll find tight-knit communities from suburb type neighborhoods to rural farms in this area.
+Each community is unique with annual holiday events like the Elgin Catfish Stomp festival and the Lights of Lugoff Christmas Parade.

-This 13,000 acre lake is one of South Carolina’s oldest manmade shores with 216 miles of shoreline.
-It is surrounded by three counties including Kershaw, Lancaster & Fairfield.
-Lake Wateree was created by Duke Power in 1920.
-It is known for it’s great fishing and bountiful wildlife.
+This 13,000-acre lake is one of South Carolina’s oldest manmade shores with 216 miles of shoreline, surrounded by three counties, including Kershaw, Lancaster, and Fairfield.
+Duke Power created Lake Wateree in 1920, and it is known for its excellent fishing and bountiful wildlife.
 Although you can still find a few lake cabins in the area, many residents have built permanent and large weekend homes.
-While boating and water sports are heavy summer attractions, fishermen love the lure of catching largemouth bass, trout, striped bass, channel catfish and the local favorite, Crappie!
-Wildlife lovers will appreciate the abundance of deer, foxes, turtles and various species of ducks, hawks & eagles.
+While boating and water sports are massive summer attractions, anglers love the lure of catching largemouth bass, trout, striped bass, channel catfish, and the local favorite, Crappie!
+Wildlife lovers will appreciate the abundance of deer, foxes, turtles, and various species of ducks, hawks, and eagles.

 Residential development has grown rapidly and significantly in Columbia over the past 12 years, and nowhere is this more evident than in the Northeast area of town.
 There are scores of new housing developments in Northeast Columbia, particularly in the Clemson Road area.
 You can find some of the most exclusive residential areas in Columbia located in the North East area.

-The Northeast area of Columbia is also appealing to newcomers because so many new people have settled here over the past decade.
+Northeast Columbia is appealing to newcomers because so many new people have settled here over the past decade.
 Families are quick to assimilate into the neighborhood.
-Newcomers feel very welcome because their neighbors can empathize with moving into a new city…they did it themselves.
-Many large companies including Providence Hospital Northeast and Blue Cross Blue Shield are located in this area.
+Newcomers feel very welcome because their neighbors can empathize with moving into a new city; they did it themselves.
+Many large companies, including Providence Hospital Northeast and Blue Cross Blue Shield, are located in this area.
 Many people choose to live here because it is convenient to their work.
-The area is also home to a lot of Fort Jackson service and civilian employees.
+The community is also home to a lot of Fort Jackson service and civilian employees.

-The newest and largest addition to shopping in the Northeast is The Village at Sandhills which is an open-air lifestyle center at the heart of a 300 acre master-planned development.
-It encompasses over one million square feet of retail space, along with a synergistic combination of office, apartments, condominiums and other complimentary uses.
+The newest and largest addition to shopping in the Northeast is The Village at Sandhills, which is an open-air lifestyle center at the heart of a 300-acre master-planned development.
+It encompasses over one million square feet of retail space, along with a synergistic combination of office, apartments, condominiums, and other complementary uses.
 The company’s efforts have resulted in transactions with Talbots, Belk, Ann Taylor LOFT, Jos.
 A. Bank Clothiers, Kirkland’s Home, The Children’s Place, Yankee Candle, Bombay, New York & Company, J.C.
-Penny , Starbucks, Red Robin and many other lifestyle uses.
-Most regional and national chain stores are now located within in the Northeast Columbia corridor.
+Penny, Starbucks, Red Robin, and many other lifestyles brands.
+Most regional and national chain stores have locations within the Northeast Columbia corridor.

-Blythewood is a very small town located in the state of South Carolina.
-There’s nothing like the smell of a brand new house, and in Blythewood, you’ll find that a large proportion of houses were recently built.
-New growth in residential real estate is an indication that people are choosing to move to Blythewood, and putting down their money on brand new construction.
+Blythewood is a small town located in the state of South Carolina.
+There’s nothing like the smell of a brand new house, and in Blythewood, you’ll find that a large proportion of homes are new construction.
+Recent growth in residential real estate is an indication that people are choosing to move to Blythewood and putting down their money on brand new construction.
 Blythewood’s real estate is, on average, some of the newest in the nation.
-Blythewood does seem to be experiencing an influx of affluent people, because the median household income is $90,417.
+Blythewood does seem to be experiencing an influx of affluent people because the median household income is $90,417.

-Because of many things, Blythewood is a great place for families with children to consider.
+Because of many things, Blythewood is an excellent place for families with children to consider.
 First of all, many other families with children live here, making Blythewood a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+The town’s good public school district and the large population of college-educated adults provide an environment conducive to academic values.

-With regard to real estate, Blythewood has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
-Finally, Blythewood’s overall crime rate is lower than average for the country.
+Concerning real estate, Blythewood has a high rate of owner-occupied single-family homes, which tends to reflect stability in the local community.
+Finally, Blythewood’s overall crime rate is lower than the average for the country.

 - New Construction

-- Traditional Ranch style homes in established neigborhoods
+- Traditional Ranch style homes in established neighborhoods

 - Executive Properties